CloudBerry Backup for Linux: Review and Installation

 Regardless of the version, licenses are one-time off (pay once, get a perpetual license) with an optional yearly maintenance fee that includes support and free upgrades during that period of time.

-First go the download section of CloudBerry Backup for Linux and click Download.
+First, go the download section of Linux cloud backup and click Download.
 In the next page, choose the link that corresponds to your distribution.

 In this article, we will be installing the solution on a CentOS 7 machine.
 The installation on other distributions is almost identical, so you should not run into any issues if you stick to this tutorial.